-Most of Chef Point’s recipes are simple, but elements are labor intensive and fantastic sounding.
+Most of Chef Point’s recipes are simple, but elements are labor intensive, but, fantastic sounding.
 It’s all probably over my cooking ability.
 I love to read his recipes and his view of life itself.
 I can get behind the idea of opening a big bottle of champagne, and swigging it all day.

 While most of his recipes are “huh” “wow” “mmmm” the one thing, I have mastered is the fried egg a la Master Point, the King.
-Delicious.
+IT IS delicious.

-To quote Thomas Keller, “I believe Fernand Point is one of the last true gourmands of the 20th century.
+“I believe Fernand Point is one of the last true gourmands of the 20th century.
 His ruminations are extraordinary and thought-provoking—he has been an inspiration for legions of chefs.”
+Thomas Keller,

-Chef Point, known to his peers as le roi (the king), believed in using the best ingredients possible: regional ingredients, in season, quality-grown.
+Chef Point (aka: le roi — the king), believed in using the best ingredients possible: regional ingredients, in season, quality-grown.
 His culinary philosophy was simple: The easiest dishes are often the most difficult.
 An often-told story is how he would always invite visiting chefs to show off their skill by cooking a simple fried egg.
 They would, inevitably, fry the egg too fast, in too hot a pan, and he would insult them and show them his way.
 His way was slow, careful cooking with plenty of butter.